-1. Open the Wireless Connection Manager by double-clicking on the D-Link icon on your desktop.
+1. Open the Wireless Utility by double-clicking on the D-Link icon in your system tray (lower-right corner of screen).
 From the list of available wireless networks, select the network you want to connect to and click Connect.
-If the network is using WEP, the screen (as shown to the right) will appear.
+If the network is using WEP, the screen (as shown to the left) will appear.